AdamLevs/Platform-Engineering-Python-Exercise/README.md

 2. **Interact with AWS Services**:
    - Choose from the menu to manage EC2 instances, S3 buckets, or Route53 domains.

 ## Notes

 - Ensure that your AWS credentials are configured correctly.
 You will be prompted to enter your AWS Access Key ID and Secret Access Key when running the tool.
 - The tool uses boto3 to interact with AWS services.
 Ensure you have the necessary permissions for the operations you want to perform.
+- the test.png is there to put it inside the s3 bucket for testing

 ## License